QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 f(1)
 ```

-(Notice that the output of the function cannot be fully predicted from the inputs.)
+Notice that the output of the function cannot be fully predicted from the inputs!

 +++